praiskup/praiskup.github.io/_posts/2025-11-11-reinitialize-rpmautospec.md

 7.  **Make the second commit**.
 Include the `changelog` change.
-The `Version` reset we did means that the calculated `%autorelease` is re-started from `Release: 1`—if you need a different value (and that's quite likely, per distribution guidelines), say 5, add the string `[bump release: 5]` into the commit message.
+The `Version` reset we did means that the calculated `%autorelease` is re-started from `Release: 1`—if you need a different value, say 5, add the string `[bump release: 5]` into the commit message.

+8.  *Optional step*: You might want to add one more empty commit using `git commit --allow-empty` to bump the Release.
+(This depends on your distribution's policy.)

 You are done!
 See also an [example merge-request][mr].